Ukrainians in Kherson wait for loved ones to cross frontline river | Law-Order

 Russian forces have intensified artillery attacks on the Kherson region since withdrawing from the western bank of the Dnipro.
 Dozens have died in attacks in the region, Ukrainian officials say.
 Anastasiia said houses in her street had been destroyed by Russian rockets in recent days.

-"The situation there is not better, there are those (Russian fascists) but, I say, at least we'll die together."
+"The situation there is not better...but, I say, at least we'll die together."
 Mykola, 73, said his daughter happened to be on the east bank of the river when Kherson was liberated and got stuck alone in Russian-held territory.
 "Now she cannot come back."

 "She wants to go home.
 Her daughter and husband are all in Kherson.
-She has to get back somehow.
-(Editing by Tom Balmforth and Raissa Kasolowsky)
+She has to get back somehow," he said.
+(Editing by Tom Balmforth, Raissa Kasolowsky and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)